duynguyen2001/SmartBookDemo/README.md

 # SmartBook Demo

-This is the demo of project SmartBook, an AI-assisted situation report generation framework.
+This is the demo of SmartBook, an AI-assisted situation report generation framework.
 For details of this project, please refer to the [paper](https://arxiv.org/abs/2303.14337) and [system code](https://github.com/blender-nlp/SmartBook).

 The deployed demo is [here](https://blenderdemo.com/smartbook).
-This repo simply use the package [@vuesence/book](https://github.com/vuesence/vuesence-book/tree/master).
+This repo simply uses the package [@vuesence/book](https://github.com/vuesence/vuesence-book/tree/master).

 ## Requirements